Geopolitical Barriers to Globalization: Additional Empirical Results

 \subsection{Trade Decomposition: Major Countries}

-Our empirical analysis focuses on 32 major countries that have ranked among the world's top 20 economies by GDP at any point since 1960.\footnote{The 32 major economies in our sample are: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Denmark, France, Germany, India, Indonesia, Iran, Iraq, Italy, Japan, Mexico, Netherlands, Nigeria, Philippines, Poland, Russia, Saudi Arabia, South Korea, Spain, Sweden, Switzerland, Türkiye, United Kingdom, United States, Venezuela, and South Africa.} This restriction mitigates extensive-margin concerns in trade data \citep{Helpman2008-xj,head2014gravity} while capturing the bulk of global commerce.
-Figure~\ref{fig:trade_major_decomp} demonstrates that these major economies dominate global trade patterns, validating our sample selection.
+This subsection documents the trade share of the 32 major economies (defined in Section~\ref{ss:measuring_alignment}).
+The restriction mitigates extensive-margin concerns in trade data \citep{Helpman2008-xj,head2014gravity} while capturing the bulk of global commerce.
+Figure~\ref{fig:trade_major_decomp} demonstrates that these economies dominate global trade patterns.

-Three key patterns emerge from the decomposition.
-First, trade among major economies accounts for approximately 70\% of world trade throughout our sample period, despite these dyads representing fewer than 3\% of potential country pairs.
-This concentration reflects both size effects and deeper economic integration among developed economies.

-Second, concentration has declined over time, indicating broadening participation in global trade.
-Trade shares within the five largest economies decreased from 13\% in the 1980s to 11\% in the 2020s, while the overall major economy share fell from 71\% to 59\%.
-This trend reflects the integration of emerging markets into global value chains and the geographic dispersion of production networks.
+Figure~\ref{fig:trade_major_decomp} documents two patterns.
+First, Panel A shows that trade among major economies accounts for the majority of world trade throughout our sample period, despite these dyads representing fewer than 3\% of potential country pairs.
+The concentration reflects both size effects and deeper economic integration among the largest economies.
+Second, Panel B reveals that the major-economy share has declined over time---from approximately 71\% in the 1980s to 59\% in the 2020s---reflecting the integration of emerging markets into global value chains and the geographic dispersion of production networks.

-Third, China's rise has fundamentally restructured global trade geography.
-China's share increased from near zero in 1970 to 12\% by 2024, matching the United States' stable 12--15\% share and surpassing Japan, whose share declined from 10\% to 5\%.
-This rebalancing has simultaneously reduced Europe's collective share, illustrating how the emergence of new economic powers reshapes established trade patterns even as overall concentration diminishes.